persteenolsen/pso-gatsby-blog-cms-two/README.md

 - Search / Filter functionality to the List of Posts
 - Pagnition added to one of the list of Posts
 - Netlify CMS for administration of the Posts
+- Images can be added to the Markdown files by the CMS